GuerrillaAnalytics/proj001_lfb/README.md

 We have been informed that new data on incidents has arrived.
 The extraction of this data was delayed until now.
 We need to incorporate this data into our pipeline and refresh some of the analytics we have done so our customers have the latest numbers.

 * the pipeline version has been increased to `proj001_lfb_1_0_0`.
 This major version change is because we are including new data that will potentially completely change work product conclusions.
+* note that pipeline code changes only occured in `L0` through to `L2`.
+This is by design.
+Because datasets get mapped into a general name from `L2` onwards, further downstream pipeline code is not broken by new data arriving.
+* a second version of the work product `wp_004_event_analytics` has been created.
+We create a second version because we would like to quantify any changes in the analytics due to the new data that was added to the pipeline.